 Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Upon Substantive Conceptual Structures: Free-standing structures can be made stronger with stiffer materials, thicker materials, or with more layers of material (laminating).
 Free-standing structures can be made more stable by having a wider base or a heavier base.
 (Y1 Sum) Triangulation makes structures and joints stronger and more stable.
 (Y3 Aut) Programming: Electronic control systems have inputs, outputs and a central processer.
 A process flow chart drives a programmable system.
 Flow charts use command words like 'if', 'then', 'stop', 'start', 'repeat'.
 Programmes can run for a given number of loops or a set amount of time, or until something is no longer true.
 A variable is something that be changed.
 Science: A complete circuit has at least one cell and at least one functioning component connected in a continuous loop.
 A short circuit is a circuit with just a cell and no other components.
 They can be dangerous.
 Electrical components include: wire, lamp, buzzer, motor and switch.
 Electrical appliances should be switched off when not in use.
 Switches complete or break a circuit.
-(Y4 Sum1) Programming: Sensors can sense light, sound, and motion and can be used to trigger a program.
-Some components, like LEDs and power terminals, need to be connected correctly (positive and negative pins the correct way round) to function.
-D&T Shaping the World: Technology - and programmable technology - has had a huge impact on the world in living memory.
+(Y4 Sum1) D&T Shaping the World: Technology - and programmable technology - has had a huge impact on the world in living memory.
 Also review from Y4 Spr Mechanisms: A pulley is a simple mechanism.
 It is a grooved wheel that spins on an axle.
 A drive belt transfers movement from one pulley to another.
+A cam changes the direction of movement from rotary to reciprocal.
+A spring is an energy store.
+It stores energy that can be transferred to a different energy store (link to Y5 Sci Aut) Pulleys can redirect forces, or reduce the force required to lift heavy objects.
 Science: Understanding how mechanisms relate to work done (KS3).
 Procedural Marking out: Use a set square to keep right angles (Y3).
 Mathematics: Use a ruler to measure and mark lengths in centimetres.
 (Y4) Shaping: Make a hole using a bradawl.
 (Y3 Aut) Finishing: Finish the product by using decorations/information created or sourced from a computer and/or paint.
-Disciplinary - Design Values: Develop own design criteria based on the values of Visual Appeal; Materials; Function; Inclusivity and Accessibility; Making Process; and Sustainability.
-Evaluate: Evaluate products according to the design criteria.
-Communicate Designs: Draw an exploded diagram (Y4 Spr)
+Disciplinary Design Values: Develop own design criteria based on the values of Visual Appeal; Materials; Function; Inclusivity and Accessibility; Making Process; and Sustainability.
+Identify User Needs: Identify user needs through observations and a 'user trip'.
+(Y3 Spr) Evaluate: Evaluate products according to the design criteria.
+(Y1 Spr) Communicate Designs: Draw an exploded diagram (Y4 Spr)